flaturtha/CharlieChan/_murderwiki/complete-history-of-the-mystery.md

 <h6 class="btt"><a href="#top">Back to Top</a></h6>
 <hr>

-## The Mothers of the Detective Novel: Significant Contributions to the Mystery Story Form by Women
+### The Mothers of the Detective Novel: Significant Contributions to the Mystery Story Form by Women
+{: .chaptertitle }

 The first woman to write detective and mystery fiction, American Anna Katherine Green, published <i>The Leavenworth Case</i> in 1878, and sold a quarter of a million copies.
 It earned her the title of “The Mother of the Detective Novel” because of the skilled detective work of uncovering hidden fact, often historical, that led to the resolution of the crime.
 Her techniques are still in use today.